rajanubhuti/ai-workshop-documentation/final_project_tumbbad/README.md

 It is a space of:

 - low visibility, with localized warm light sources
-- влаж, heavy surfaces that suggest age and decay
+- wet, heavy surfaces that suggest age and decay
 - confined spatial structures that create a sense of pressure and repetition

 Gold, in this context, is not ornamental.
 It appears excessive, dense, and almost organic, reinforcing the tension between desire and danger.